 If the applicant files the certified copy within that period of time, the 2 monthsthe application retains its original filing date, provided that it meets all the other conditions for a filing date to be granted (Guidelines A-II 4.1.5).

-1.3.4.
-Case where the supply of the copy is not obligatory
+Where provision of the copy is not compulsory

 The R53 (2) EPC is applicable where the earlier application is at the disposal of the Office.
 This rule states that "A copy of the earlier application shall be deemed duly filed if a copy of the application, which is at the disposal of the European Patent Office, is to be placed in the file of the European patent application under the conditions determined by the President of the European Patent Office. the European Patent Office ".

 The conditions in question are as follows.
 The applicant does not need to produce this copy in the following two cases only (" Notice from the European Patent Office dated 14 September 2009 concerning the production of a certified copy of the application previously filed where a reference is made », OJ 2009, 486):

 - if the previously filed application is a EP request, or

 - if the previously filed application is a PCT application and if the RO is the EPO.